 While PTA’s undertake fewer administrative tasks, the role offers its own challenges.
 These healthcare professionals take a far more active role in a patient’s treatment.
 Their duties generally include guiding patients through exercises, demonstrating how to use mobility aids, and assisting other therapeutic activities.
 In comparison, MOA’s may also be called upon to assist with simple diagnostic procedures, but their role is not as hands-on as that of a Physiotherapy Assistant.

 Physiotherapy Assistant training includes courses in health and socio-psychological sciences, as well as therapeutic techniques.
 As a result, PTA’s often play an important role in designing and implementing treatment plans.
 In addition, consulting with the PTA often is necessary to modify their approach as treatment progresses.

 MOA’s also receive specialized training in medical language and basic procedures.
 This skill enables them to interact with patients, staff and deal with medical documentation.

-Canadian College of Health Science and Technology’s (CCHST) college courses in Windsor provide students with a variety of possible career paths, and these two programs are good examples of the diverse workplace settings that graduates may find themselves employed in.
-MOAs may work in small private practices or clinics, or take on roles in larger facilities like hospitals.
-Their transferable skills can be applied to a wide variety of office roles in many different areas of medicine.
+Canadian College of Health Science and Technology’s (CCHST) college courses in Windsor provide students with a variety of possible career paths.
+These two programs are good examples of the diverse workplace settings that graduates may find themselves employed in.
+MOA’s may work in small private practices or clinics, or take on roles in larger facilities like hospitals.
+Thus, their transferable skills can be applied to a wide variety of office roles in many different areas of medicine.

 Still trying to make up your mind?
 Contact CCHST and speak to one of our admissions representatives to discuss your career options!